wittawatj/kernel-gof/README.md

   is R^d (not even a bounded subset).
 This is due to the vanishing-boundary condition required to construct the Stein operator.

-* Part of this repository depends on the linear-time two-sample test of Jitkrittum et al., 2016 (NIPS 2016).
+* The sub-module `kgof.intertst` depends on the linear-time two-sample test of Jitkrittum et al., 2016 (NIPS 2016).
 The code (`freqopttest` Python package) can be found [here](https://github.com/wittawatj/interpretable-test).